elves/elvish/doc/error.md

 There will be three classes of errors:

-1. Static errors.
+1. Static programming errors.
 The code doesn't pass the static checker and there is no way to handle it other than change the code.

-2. Programming errors.
+2. Dynamic programming errors.
 Some pre-condition not enforced by the static checker is violated.
 Examples:

     1. `fn f a b {}; var args = [1]; f @$args`